pierwill/ssn2018aarhus/aarhus.rst

 .. note::

+   Together these two images suggest that predestination is a good way of thinking through these problems today.

    BEGIN[#1] WITH WILLIAM PERKINS AND WISCONSIN ALGORITHM.
 A godlike view of time and a individual fate from above.
 Process or sequence?
 What kind of structure Cause and effect?
 COMPAS is a decision tree in prospective view, PERKINS is a decision tree in eternity.

 ----